DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 }
 ```

 So, `sortings` represents the DataGrid sorting configuration.
-And the `changeSortings` function is a handler that is invoked every time the sorting configuration changes.
-Note that all state management plugins work with serializable state.
-It means you can persist and restore it into [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) or any other storage that can store string values.
-Controlled state mode can also be helpful if you need to indicate the current state in your UI or to bind some controls existing outside of the DataGrid.
-For inctance, it's easy to put a ComboBox with available sort orders and let end-users to use it for sorting DataGrid data.
+In turn, the `changeSortings` function is a handler that is invoked every time the sorting configuration changes.
+Note that all state management plugins work with the serializable state.
+It means that you can persist and restore it in [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) or any other storage that can store string values.
+The controlled state mode can also be helpful if you need to indicate the current state in your UI or bind some controls existing outside the DataGrid.
+For inctance, it's easy to put a ComboBox with available sort orders and let end-users use it for sorting DataGrid data.

-In the uncontrolled state mode, the DataGrid component manages its UI state internally.
+In uncontrolled state mode, the DataGrid component manages its UI state internally.
 You do not need to specify the state value and state change handler properties.
-But you can provide DataGrid with the initial state value using the property with the `default` prefix.
-For instance, we can convert the previous example into the uncontrolled mode:
+Yet, you can provide DataGrid with the initial state value using the property with the `default` prefix.
+For instance, we can convert the previous example into uncontrolled mode:

 ```js
   <DataGrid rows={[...]} columns={[...]}>